paytonious/CS386-a2.2/team.md

 ## Erick Salazar - add personal info to team.md

 ## Adriel Perez - add personal info to team.md
-Junior at NAU hopefully graduating in Computer Science!
-I would love to cook along with Payton :)

 ## Terrell Haywood - add personal info to team.md